 95 % flat paved country roads, 5 % small unpaved road

 We pick you up at the hotel and travel by car to Bua Thong waterfall with its dramatic white limestone cliffs where your bikes are waiting for you.
 Bua Thong waterfall is called Sticky waterfall by the local people.
 The water is very calcium-rich and this makes the rocks are almost creamy white.
 From here the tour takes you through villages where time seems to have stood still.
 You will see farmers working in rice paddies and there is a stop at a local school.
 We will ride through the pretty and pristine natural environments of the Si Lanna National Park towards Mae Ngat Dam, a hydroelectric dam which impounds the Mae Ngat River.
-Here we take a long tail boat which takes us to the center of the giant lake.
-We will stay the night in floating bungalows on this beautiful lake.
-You can spend the evening relaxing, swimming, canoeing or fishing.
+Here we take a long tail boat which takes us to the center of the giant lake where we can swim.
+We will continue to a resort in the nature for overnight and dinner.
 Distance today 29 kilometers.

 After breakfast, we take a transfer from our resort to the Chiang Dao Caves and the start of this day’s ride.
 Chiang Dao Caves features beautiful crystal formations and is an interesting place to visit.
 Boasting some of the most spectacular stalactite and stalagmite formations in the country, Chiang Dao Cave stretches many kilometers into the mountains.
 The cave is part of the 2,100-metre-high Doi Chiang Dao mountain range, the third highest peak in Thailand.
 After a visit to the cave, we’ll ride through rice fields set among soaring limestone cliffs.
 Our ride will be a mixture of dirt paths cut by local hill tribes and we may meet some tribe peoples – Akha, Lisu, and Palaung – from the area.
 There is time to stop in their villages and get a feel for their lifestyle and culture.
 The colorful Palaungs are recent migrants from Myanmar, much like the Lisu and Akha before.
 You will see the Palaung women adorned with heavy brass waist-bands working the fields.
 Distance today 35 km